For many years, the Getty

 Villa, in turn, underwent three years of thorough restoration.
 Rethinking the

-entire lay-out, the upstairs’ space is now made available for the artifacts
+entire layout, the upstairs’ space is now made available for the artifacts

-from ancient Greece , the Roman Empire and the Etruscan civilization.
+from ancient Greece , the Roman Empire, and the Etruscan civilization.
 Today’s visitor will discover the collection

 in chronological order, starting with the Neolithic and Bronze Age (Cycladic,